danweitzel/running_analysis/README.md

 </p>

 A second metric that I am interested in is my average monthly pace.
 How fast are the runs that I am doing.
 The figure below shows my monthly average pace (lower is better) over time.
 The size and color of the dots indicate the number of runs (larger and ligher means more).
+With the preparation for the Austin Halfironman in 2019 the training got a lot more structured and the variability of my average pace dropped.

 <p align="center">
 <img src="figures/monthly_avg_pace_over_time.png" width="650">